johnwcowan/r7rs-work/RestartsCowan.md

   Simply retries a whole computation from a certain point, with no explicitly altered inputs.
 Some implicit environmental changes are expected to have taken place.
-The invoker of a `retry` restarter accepts zero arguments, is typically not an ambient restarter, and normally returns an unspecified value
+The invoker of a `retry` restarter accepts zero arguments, is typically *not* an ambient restarter, and normally returns an unspecified value.

 `use-value`

   Retries a computation with a given input value substituted for some invalid value in the original input.
-The invoker of a `use-value` restarter accepts at least one argument, the new value(s) to substitute, is typically not an ambient restarter, and normally returs an unspecified value.
+The invoker of a `use-value` restarter accepts at least one argument, the new value(s) to substitute.
+It is typically *not* an ambient restarter, and normally returns an unspecified value.

 `store-value`